 One of the best things you can do to reduce the amount of food wasted in your home is to consider how you are buying, cooking and storing food.
-Here are 5 tips to increase your efficiency and reduce waste:
+Here are 5 tips from Love food hate waste:

 A surprising number of people in Sydney live below the poverty line and go hungry.
 We can all be part of the solution.
 You may have a glut of produce from your garden you want to donate.
 There are some great organisations rescuing and redistributing food around Sydney.
 Giving your time, money or food to organisations is often the most effective way to provide support, see how you can help.